-This representation letter is provided in connection with your audit of the financial statements of the Harrison Parking Authority ("Authority"), New York, (a component unit of the Town/Village of Harrison, New York) as of December 31, 2020 which comprises the respective financial position and the respective changes in financial position and, cash flows for the year then ended, and the related notes to the financial statements, for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of the Harrison Parking Authority ("Authority"), New York, (a component unit of the Town/Village of Harrison, New York) as of December 31, 2021 which comprise the respective financial position and the respective changes in financial position and, cash flows for the year then ended, and the disclosures (collectively, the "financial statements"), for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).